The first place many elderly people begin to notice a decline in their health is the bathroom. It can be a dangerous place, for sure.

 Note: Only use this mat on smooth surfaces.
 It won’t stick to textured bathtubs.

-Vive Shower Mat - Non Slip Large Square Bath Mat
+Vive Shower Mat - Non Slip Large Square Shower Mat

 This mat easily covers the entire surface of a standard-size shower stall.